Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator splitting performance estimation problems

 \subsection{Primal and dual interpretations and computer-assisted proofs}

 A feasible point of the primal OSPEP provides a lower bound on any contraction factor as it corresponds to operator instances that exhibit a contraction corresponding to the objective value.
 An optimal point of the primal OSPEP corresponds to the worst-case operators.
 A feasible point of the dual OSPEP provides an upper bound as it corresponds to a proof of a contraction factor.
 A convergence proof in optimization is a nonnegative combination of known valid inequalities.
 The nonnegative variables of the dual OSPEP correspond to weights of such a nonnegative combination, and the objective value is the contraction factor the nonnegative combination of inequalities (i.e., the proof) proves.
-See Remark~\ref{rem:classical_proof} of the Section~\ref{ss:first_proof_upper}.
-We can take feasible dual variables and, with them, construct a standard explicit proof that does not rely on the OSPEP machinery.
-An optimal point of the dual OSPEP corresponds to the proof that produces the best, i.e., tight, contraction factor.

 We can use the OSPEP methodology as a tool for computer-assisted proofs.
-Given the operator classes, we can choose specific numerical values for the parameters, such as strong convexity and cocoercivity parameters, and numerically solve the SDP.
-If we could solve the SDP to infinite precision, the solution would be a rigorous proof of the tight contraction factor for the specific parameter values.
-To get a general and rigorous proof, we numerically solve the SDP for many parameter values, observe the pattern of the primal and dual solutions, and guess the general solution.
-To put it differently, the SDP solver provides a valid and optimal proof for a given choice of parameters, and we use this to infer the general proof for all parameter choices.
-We can also view this process as finding the analytical, parameterized solution to the SDPs.
+Given the operator classes, we can choose specific numerical values for the parameters, such as the strong convexity and cocoercivity parameters, and numerically solve the SDP.
+We do this for many parameter values, observe the pattern of primal and dual solutions, and guess the analytical, parameterized solution to the SDPs.
+To put it differently, the SDP solver provides a valid and optimal proof for a given choice of parameters, and we use this to infer

-Tightness of the OSPEP methodology ensures that the solution to the SDP corresponds to the best possible proof given a set of assumptions.
-If a result from the OSPEP methodology is unsatisfactory (and if we assume that the SDP solver accurately solved the $4\times 4$ SDP) then tightness implies that we must change the setting or add additional assumptions.
-Finding a better proof is not possible.
-For example, when $A\in \partial \mathcal{F}_{0,\infty}$, $B\in\partial \mathcal{F}_{0,\infty}$, and $C\in \partial \mathcal{F}_{\mu,L}$ with $0<\mu<L<2$ and $\alpha=\theta=1$, the OSPEP SDP for DYS produces an optimal value of $1$, and this means it is not possible to prove linear convergence with the given assumptions.
-This provides a negative answer to the open question posed by Pedregosa in a blog post \cite{pedregosa_blog}.